ryokurashina/MPE-Numerics/README.md

 Main file to be run to produce all plots.
 Plots are saved in the /plots/ directory and all plots will be ignored by git because of the .gitignore file.

 * ani.py
-File that produces an animation of the SFB code to show the strange oscillatory behaviour of the scheme.
+File that produces an animation of the SFB code to show the strange oscillatory behaviour of the scheme (details will be in final report).

 * analyse.py
 File that contains functions for post-processing analysis of data.